Now that’s what I call music!

 Advertising and other forms of marketing are now loaded with images.
 But what a brand needs to succeed is a visual that reinforces its verbal positioning concept.
 Think of the concept as the ‘bolt’, and visual as the ‘spanner’ that gets it in to place.
 While the objective of a marketing programme is to put a word or a verbal concept into consumers’ minds, the best way to do that is not with words at all.
 It’s with a visual that has emotional appeal.

 And this approach is translating to everyday life.
-Makaton, the universal pictorial language used in public services, uses signs and symbols designed to support spoken language that help people communicate, crossing both language and ability barriers.
+Makaton, the universal pictorial language used in public services, uses signs and symbols.
+Designed to support spoken language that help people communicate, crossing both language and ability barriers.

 OK Computer

-Websites, mobile, social media, big data, gaming, etc. digital advances have created opportunities for customers and brands to connect in a completely new way that would have been considered impossible through conventional marketing techniques.
+Websites, mobile, social media, big data, gaming, etc. digital advances have created opportunities for customers and brands to connect in a completely new way.
+Ways that would have been considered impossible through conventional marketing techniques.
 None of this explains Kelly Roland’s attempt to lure Nelly using excel, this really is a dilemma.

 In the past consumers were always on the ‘listening end’ with brands speaking at them.
 Digital gives people the opportunity to talk back, putting the power into their hands.
 This in turn has allowed brands to identify loyal consumers, and subsequently grow their profile.
 Brands no longer own or control consumers – it’s all about engagement and experience.
 And changes to communication priorities mean that brand objectives have also shifted.
-Furthermore, the move from local media to global electronic communications systems and social media has seen a move away from scheduled media to instantaneous communication that also eliminates some of the ‘right time, right place’ restrictions associated with traditional marketing formats.
+Furthermore, the move from local media to global electronic communications systems and social media has seen a move away from scheduled media to instantaneous communication.
+This also eliminates some of the ‘right time, right place’ restrictions associated with traditional marketing formats.

 On the face of it it’s all positive, but take heed from Arctic Monkey’s ‘2013’.
 The lyrics “As for Instagram and Twitter, She got caught in both lassoes, And neither one will cut her loose” warn against getting too embroiled in digital comms, and thinking that the internet is the only source of information you need.
 And isn’t it ironic, don’t you think, that in an age of more sophisticated comms, people seem to be communicating with less of a human touch?